-The best ecommerce platforms will help more customers find you online and grow your business - find the right one for you today (and try completely for free)
+The best ecommerce platforms will help you grow your retail business, and help more customers find you online - find the right one for you today (and try it for free!)

 by Xanthe Gilmore

-The best ecommerce platform for your small business won’t only kit your site out with a shopping cart and checkout, it’ll need to offer those must-have features, so you can give your customers the best shopping experience – without costing the earth.
+The best ecommerce platform for your small business won’t only kit your site out with a shopping cart and checkout.
+It’ll also need to offer those must-have features that’ll give your customers the best shopping experience – without costing you the earth.

 Best ecommerce platforms: Explained

-BigCommerce is a comprehensive ecommerce website builder trusted by over 95,000 online stores – and it’s especially popular with small and mid-sized businesses owners wanting to boost their sales.
+BigCommerce is a comprehensive ecommerce website builder trusted by over 95,000 online stores – and it’s especially popular with small and mid-sized business owners wanting to boost their sales.